-Fran’s unyielding concern and desire to bring awareness to the elephant-poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver.
-Its main goal is to help the long-term survival of the African and Asian elephant by means of conservation, education and action.
+Fran’s unyielding concern and desire to bring awareness to the elephant poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver, BC.
+Its main goal is to help the long-term survival of the African and Asian elephant by means of conservation, education, and action.

 Dr. Jake Wall

 Tessa is a lifelong lover of animals and a believer in transforming passion into action.
 Her love of elephants and the reality of the multiple threats they face has set her on a course of lifelong advocacy and action on their behalf.
 As the Director of Advocacy Tessa is responsible for identifying and advancing policy positions to stop the international trade of ivory into and through Canada.

 Leanne has had a passion for elephants since childhood.
 Her main focus is educating people about the abuse of riding Asian elephants in tourism.
 She has a degree in marketing management and completed the certification for a BC SPCA Cruelty Investigations Officer.
 She has since visited ten elephant camps in Thailand and Vietnam to investigate their level of animal welfare.
 Leanne can make presentations to schools and other groups on ethical elephant experiences.
 She helps plan, coordinate and manage Elephanatics’ campaigns.
 Other duties include fundraising, communications and relationship building.
 Leanne is an Ambassador for the Elephant Nature Park in Chiang Mai, which offers sanctuary to injured and old pachyderms.
 She also founded the Society of Travelers Respecting Animal Welfare (STRAW), an organization that recommends animal facilities with outstanding ratings of animal welfare.